What does a rebranding process include beside a new logo?

 The first step towards building a visual identity for us was defining a color palette, which had to be bright, evoke happy and relaxed feelings, and distinguish us from the corporate blues and reds that were dominating the IT industry in Novi Sad.
 Afterwards, we have chosen a tagline as we didn’t have one before.
 “More personal, always” clearly communicates our approach both to clients and employees.

 We are firm believers that each project should be covered with detailed documentation.
 It was important to us to create comprehensive brand guidelines where all the previous aspects were covered.
-In addition, those also had to be included: brand’s archetype, tone, voice, fonts, usage of typography and logo, mood board with photos, and types of graphic which should be used.
+In addition, those also had to include: brand’s archetype, tone, voice, fonts, usage of typography and logo, mood board with photos, and types of graphic that should be used.

 8. Brand presence